 This is pretty close to what we would see iff we just kind of generally looked at a bunch of different products.
 We ran a study on 1.5 million different consumers of numerous different products to kind of normalize this.
 And the big takeaway for me is that Shopify is missing out on a pretty big opportunity here.
 And ironically, I think it's because they're so mission-metric focused.

 They're changing the transaction fee currency, but not the actual price currency of the plan.
 An even just cosmetically updating currency, not even doing demand-based internationalization like we're talking about here, it improves conversion and it also improves ARPU.
 Ultimately they like to recognize currencies that they recognize and it eliminates friction.
 It's the thing we talked so much about Amazon.
 What Amazon did so well is they eliminated friction for buying things.
 You want a product, click a button, and it's going to be at your door in a day.
 Shopify needs to just eliminate that friction in these other countries.
-Make it easier for customers to get through and actually purchase and not ask any questions.
+Make it easier for customers to get through and actually complete their Shopify purchase order and not ask any questions.
 It just seems like a pretty easy, no brainer for me.

 - Rally your pricing around a performance or mission metric.